A Place for Mom

 Because of a change made in 2019, some Medicare Advantage plans may cover individual personal care services.
 These select few plans cover services with a “functional impact on health issues” and are designed to reduce the need for emergency services down the road.[07]

-Care provided in nursing homes can be broken down into two categories: custodial care and skilled care.
-Original Medicare pays for skilled care services, but not custodial care, during long-term nursing home care.[03]
+Care provided in nursing homes can be broken down into two categories: custodial care and skilled nursing care.
+Original Medicare pays for skilled care services, but not custodial care, during long-term nursing home care.[02]

 • Custodial care includes assistance with activities of daily living (ADLs) including dressing, bathing, and using the toilet.
 Because this type of personal care is nonmedical, it can be provided by care aides and doesn’t require a nurse or doctor.
-Medicare may cover some memory care services if those services are medically necessary.

 • Skilled care, or skilled nursing care, requires the provider to have a degree or certification.
 Skilled care generally includes wound care, injections, medication administration, and physical therapy.